What is hands in hair syndrome?

 If you tend to touch your hair when sitting at your desk for example and your hands in hair session has started, step away from your desk and go and get yourself a glass of water or go and talk to someone in a different room.
 Becoming aware of these trigger moments is crucial and the best way to snap out of it is by changing your environment.

 Put your hair up and away from your face and make sure your hands are nicely moisturised throughout the day.
 Touching your hair after you have used a hand lotion, will only make your hair feel super greasy!

-I am a recovering hair fiddler and I am here to reassure you that it can be done, it just takes a lot of determination and perseverance.
+I am a recovering hair fiddler and I am here to assure you that it can be done, it just takes a lot of determination and perseverance.

-I used to play with my hair whilst sitting at my desk or when I am relaxing on the sofa.
+I used to play with my hair when I was sitting at my desk or when I was worried/anxious about something.
 I even fiddled with my hair whilst driving.
 I knew I had a problem when drivers behind me would beep their horn to alert me that the traffic lights have now turned green and I still haven’t moved.
 I would get into such a hair touching trance that I would forget where I am and not pay attention to what’s happening around me.
 Whenever I felt nervous or stressed about something, my hands would quickly find their way in my hair and they would stay there for hours.

-Article written by: Yanika Cordina, Inventor of the Flower Curl Overnight Curler
+Article written by: Yanika Cordina, Founder of Cordina Hair